Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Materials and Methods

 Microgels were synthesized by precipitation polymerization in a 2000 mL four-necked jacked reactor equipped with condenser and mechanical stirrer.
 Proper amounts of NIPAM (24.16(2) g), BIS (0.448(0) g) and SDS (3.519(0) g) were dissolved in 1560 mL of ultrapure water and transferred into the reactor, where the solution was deoxygenated by bubbling nitrogen for 1 h and then heated at $343\pm 1$ K. KPS (1.037(6) g, dissolved in 20 mL of deoxygenated water) was added to initiate the polymerization, and the reaction was carried out for 16 h.
 The resultant PNIPAM microgel particles were purified by dialysis against distilled water with frequent water change for 2 weeks, and then lyophilized to constant weight.

 Since the SDS concentration (7.72 mM) was slightly below the critical micelle concentration (8.18 mM), small nanosized microgels were obtained \cite{BookFernandez2011}.
 In contrast to bigger microgels, characterized by a heterogeneous structure with a dense core and a loose corona, the small-sized microgels have an almost uniform radial crosslinker density \cite{ArlethJPSB2005, AnderssonJPSB2006}.
 The average chain length between crosslinking points is about 37 PNIPAM residues.
+As the size of a trehalose molecule is comparable to that of three/four PNIPAM repeating units (see sec. below), the mesh size of the microgel network does not hinder the disaccharide to permeate the particles.